 Locations for Data Centers

-You can send bid requests to different geographical regions based on the selected serving region.
+You can send bid requests to different geographical regions, based on the selected serving region.

-For instance, advertisers from Europe can only bid on requests sent to data centers in the EMEA region.
+For example, advertisers from Europe can only bid on requests sent to data centers in the EMEA region.
 US advertisers can only bid on requests sent to data centers in the Americas, and so on.

-For EMEA (Europe in the Adform interface)
+For EMEA (Europe in the Adform interface):

 <script data-adfscript="adx.adform.net/adx/?mid=859498&rnd=<random_number>"></script> <script src="//s1.adform.net/banners/scripts/adx.js" async defer></script>

-For the Americas (USA in the Adform interface)
+For the Americas (USA in the Adform interface):

 <script data-adfscript="adx2.adform.net/adx/?mid=859498&rnd=<random_number>"></script> <script src="//s2.adform.net/banners/scripts/adx.js" async defer></script>

-For Asia and the Pacific region (Asia in the Adform interface)
+For Asia and the Pacific region (Asia in the Adform interface):

 <script data-adfscript="adx3.adform.net/adx/?mid=859498&rnd=<random_number>"></script> <script src="//s1.adform.net/banners/scripts/adx.js" async defer></script>